Ashwagandha for Sleep: Does KSM-66 Actually Help?

 Ashwagandha for sleep works even better when combined with complementary supplements that target different parts of the sleep process:

 Ashwagandha KSM-66 + Magnesium Glycinate: This is the gold standard natural sleep stack.
-Ashwagandha lowers cortisol and calms the stress response.
-Magnesium glycinate activates GABA receptors, promotes muscle relaxation, and the glycine component helps lower core body temperature — a signal that triggers sleep onset.
+Research suggests ashwagandha lowers cortisol and calms the stress response.
+Magnesium glycinate activates GABA receptors, promotes muscle relaxation, and the glycine component helps lower core body temperature, a signal that triggers sleep onset.
 Together they address both the stress side and the neurochemical side of sleep.

 Take both 1–2 hours before bed.
 See our guide to magnesium glycinate for sleep for dosing details, and our magnesium glycinate sleep research review for the full clinical data.
 For a broader look at what magnesium glycinate does beyond sleep, see magnesium glycinate benefits.